 Meet Our Leadership Team

-Tina entered the workforce as a white, Ivy League-educated male.
-She spent most of the next 30 years helping corporate executives to transform their sprawling organizations.
 In 2013, Tina embarked on her most ambitious transformation project yet: herself.
-With the support of her wife, family and colleagues, Tina finally acknowledged the gender she had worked so hard to hide.
+With the support of her wife, family, and colleagues, Tina finally acknowledged the gender identity she had spent fifty years trying to destroy.

-Tina holds an MBA in Strategy & Finance from the Booth School of Business and a BA in Economics from Princeton University.
-She lives in Asheville, North Carolina with Mary, her wife of nineteen years.
-From there, they watch their five children and five grandchildren take on the world.
+Education: Tina holds an MBA in Strategy, Marketing & Finance from the University of Chicago Booth School of Business and an AB in Economics from Princeton University.

 Director, Fundraising / Development; Member, Board of Directors